Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/coreprotect.md

 :::important
 Before you get started, you need to have created a MySQL database.
-More info on that can be found [here](/databases).
+See our [database guide](/databases) for instructions.
 :::
 [Download the plugin](https://www.spigotmc.org/resources/coreprotect.8631/), and upload the jar into your `/plugins folder`, and then restart the server.
 If you need help installing plugins, check [How to install plugins](/installing-plugins).